fabric8-analytics/fabric8-analytics-data-model/README.md

 # Bayesian Data Models

 This repository serves as a base for our data modeling work.
-You can easily connect to our graphing engine (Gremlin + DynamoDB) running remotely in containers and import models to explore the graphs representing Bayesian data.
+You can easily connect to graphing engine (Gremlin + DynamoDB) running remotely in containers and import models to explore the graphs representing Bayesian data.

 ## Configuration parameters